tomreitz/dbt_synth_data_slides/presentation.md

 <code style="color:#0eb9a3;">dbt_synth_data</code> puts all of this together:
 * implements cross-platform macros
-* can construct complex distributions
+* construct complex distributions of randomness
 * provides many types of columns
 * provides seed data for names, cities, and more
+* builds up data using CTEs

 [comment]: # (||| data-auto-animate)